 Level Income provides an automatic annual increase to your Income Payments if your Contract Value increases from one Income Benefit Anniversary to the next.
-If you choose the Level Income payment option and meet certain age requirements, your initial Income Payment will not be less than a percentage (Level Income Guarantee Payment Percentage) of your total Purchase Payments reduced proportionately for withdrawals you took (including any MVA).
-All withdrawals you take reduce your total Purchase Payments, even MVA-Free Withdrawals.
-However, we do not reduce your total Purchase Payments for deductions we make for Contract fees, expenses, and investment advisory fees that you authorize your Financial Professional's firm to receive from the Contract.
+If you choose the Level Income payment option and meet certain age requirements, your initial Income Payment will not be less than a percentage (Level Income Guarantee Payment Percentage) of your total Purchase Payments reduced proportionately for withdrawals you took (including any withdrawal charge).
+All withdrawals you take reduce your total Purchase Payments, even Penalty-Free Withdrawals and financial adviser fees that you choose to have us pay from this Contract.
+However, we do not reduce your total Purchase Payments for deductions we make for Contract fees and expenses.
 Increasing Income provides Income Payment increases on each Income Benefit Anniversary during the Income Period if your selected Index Option(s) receives a positive Performance Credit, or you execute a Performance Lock during the prior Income Benefit Year.

 If there are two Eligible Person(s) who both meet the exercise age requirements, you will also be able to choose between Lifetime Income Percentages for single and joint payments.
 If both Eligible Persons are also Owners, you will also be able to choose between single Lifetime Income Percentages based on each Eligible Person.
 The Lifetime Income Percentages available before the Income Benefit Date are displayed on the Index Options Statement.
 During the Income Period this statement will show the annual maximum Income Payment available for the next year.
-The annual maximum Income Payment displayed for the Level Income payment option will reflect the Level Income Guarantee Payment Percentage if this calculation results in a greater payment and you meet the age requirements stated under "Calculating Your Income Payments" later in this section.
+The annual maximum Income

+Payment displayed for the Level Income payment option will reflect the Level Income Guarantee Payment Percentage if this calculation results in a greater payment and you meet the age requirements stated under "Calculating Your Income Payments" later in this section.